 During the fiscal year, the Electric and Water Funds were awarded grants of \$2,236 and \$385, respectively, from the California Arrearage Payment Program (CAPP) within the Department of Community Services and Development, and the California Water and Wastewater Arrearage Payment Program (CWWAPP).
 These grants were to assist eligible residential and commercial customers to pay past due utility bills aged over 60 days.
-During the fiscal year, the Electric and Water Utility Funds applied a total of \$1,689 for unpaid electric services and \$340 for unpaid water services.
+During the fiscal year, the Electric and Water state law (unless so waived by the governmental unit).
+The market Utility Funds applied a total of \$1,689 for unpaid electric services value of the pledged securities in the collateral pool must equal at and \$340 for unpaid water services.